khubaib-farhan/currency-converter/README.md

-# currency-converter
-A C++ project that converts currencies from one to another.
 # Currency Converter

 A simple currency converter program in C++ that allows users to convert amounts between various currencies.
 The program supports several major currencies, including USD, GBP, INR, NZD, CNY, AUD, JPY, CAD, and EUR.